Shishqa/shishqa.xyz/content/projects/kubetos/index.md

 ---
 title: kubetos
-description: declare Kubernetes with TOSCA
+description: >
+  Yet another way to deploy Kubernetes
+  (but promising)
 ---

 Aim of this project is to try implementing Kubernetes deployment framework (like Kubespray) with TOSCA standard